 This project aims to (i) review the literature on modeling vegetation in urban contexts, (ii) run simulations at selected study sites using state-of-the-art urban ecosystem models, (iii) explore scenarios of change and quantify the resulting benefits.
 The overall objective is to assess the effects of different vegetation strategies on urban climate and hydrology.
 A good knowledge of mathematical modeling and coding (e.g., Matlab/Python) is required for this project.

-Urban areas modify the surface energy balance, generally increasing surface and air temperatures but they also affect atmospheric humidity, wind, and air quality.
-This project aims at testing urban climate sensors (e.g., a flux tower installed at the UNIL campus, thermal cameras, drones), analyse the collected data, and compare observations with theoretical results
+Urban areas emit large amounts of CO2 into the atmosphere, they modify the surface energy balance, generally increasing surface and air temperatures, and they also affect atmospheric humidity, wind, and air quality.
+This project aims at testing urban climate sensors (e.g., a flux tower installed at the UNIL campus, thermal cameras, drones), analyse the collected data, and/or develop an anthropogenic CO2 emissions model (Stagakis et al., 2023) to compare observations with theoretical results.

 .